Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Concurrence

 \section{Concurrence}

-After coherence has been generated in the molecule ensemble, we will send one mode of an entangled state through the fiber to change its frequency.
-Unlike coherence modulation, this is a thresholdless process which can be applied to single photons.
-We consider $(|0,0,0\rangle+|1,1,0\rangle)/\sqrt{2}$ as the initial state, where the states in tensor product, from left to right, indicate the idler mode, kept outside of the fiber, the mixing mode, which goes initially through the fiber, and the frequency-converted mode, initially in a vacuum state.
-While the phase-difference between the original and the frequency-converted signals has to be equal to the phase of the molecular coherence wave, the jump in frequency is given by the Raman shift.
-Therefore, even though this is not a Raman process, we can use the same interaction Hamiltonian to describe it.
+After vibrational molecular coherence has been generated in the molecule ensemble via stimulated Raman scattering, we will consider that one frequency of an entangled state has been sent through the fiber to change its frequency.
+Unlike usual stimulated Raman scattering, in which the pump beam that is scattered to the different Raman frequency sidebands needs to have a power higher than a minimum power threshold, this is a thresholdless process which can be applied to single photons.
+We consider $(|0,0,0\rangle+|1,1,0\rangle)/\sqrt{2}$ as the initial state, where the states in tensor product, from left to right, indicate the photon number population of the idler frequency, kept outside of the fiber, the mixing frequency, which goes initially through the fiber, and the converted frequency, initially in a vacuum state.
+While the phase-difference between the mixing and the converted signals has to be equal to the phase of the molecular coherence wave, the jump in frequency is given by the Raman shift.
+Therefore, even though this is not, properly speaking, a Raman process, we can use the same interaction Hamiltonian to describe it.
 Furthermore, we will focus on the interaction between the pump and the anti-Stokes, since we are looking at frequency up-conversion.
 Then, we start from the Hamiltonian

 where we have introduced $G_{U}$ as the coupling strength between the mixing, the up-converted and the molecules, which can be defined as

 Again, we will go to an interaction picture, this time with respect to $\Omega J_{z} + \omega_{M}a_{M}^{\dagger}a_{M} + \omega_{U}a_{U}^{\dagger}a_{U}$, resulting in